-You do have another option, though: You can work with your real estate agent to find off-market properties that might boast that large backyard, primary bedroom suite and ideal location that you seek.
+You do have another option, though: You can work with your real estate agent to find off-market properties that tick off all the items on your wish list.
 The key is finding these hidden gems.

 What Is An Off-Market Property?

-An off-market property, commonly called a pocket listing, is one not listed in the multiple listing service (MLS) serving the markets in which you want to buy.
+An off-market property, commonly called a pocket or private listing, is a home for sale that’s not listed in the local multiple listing service (MLS).

 Most homes for sale are listed on their local MLS, an online database that real estate professionals use to list and find homes for their clients.
 Public home listing sites pull information from the MLS – with permission – so that home buyers can search online listings of homes for sale.

-Some sellers, though, want more privacy, so they don’t list their homes on any MLS and instead rely on their real estate agents to market their properties directly with other agents.
+Some sellers, though, want more privacy, so they don’t list their homes on any MLS.
+Instead, they rely on their real estate agents to market their properties directly with other agents.
 Often, buyers selling higher-priced homes will skip the MLS and sell their residences off-market to protect their privacy.

 Because these homes don’t show up on any public home-listing sites, it’s more difficult for buyers to find these properties.
 The only way they can learn about off-market properties is if the real estate agent with whom they are working knows about them.